crowdworks/cyqldog/README.md

 # Run with Docker
 You can run cyqldog with Docker.

-Start test database and dogstatsd with docker-compose for demo.
+Start test database and dogstatsd with docker compose for demo.

 ## Postgres

 ```
-$ docker-compose up -d
+$ docker compose up -d

 $ docker run -it --rm \
     -v $(pwd)/cyqldog/test-fixtures/postgres:/app/config \